 Create a vaccination decision-making framework

-Vaccinations will inevitably become part of the health and safety conversation, but the ways employers address vaccinations are uncertain.
+Vaccinations will inevitably become part of the health and safety conversation, but the ways employers address vaccinations are uncertain, especially with booster vaccines now looming for all vaccinated individuals.
 While they can track which employees are vaccinated, they can’t ask why an employee isn’t vaccinated—and may need to make reasonable accommodations for employees who aren’t or can’t be.
 Potentially looming are ADA actions that might be raised by employees who are concerned about being treated differently.
 Employers should start preparing for that now and have a framework for vaccine tracking if they decide to deploy employees differently based on vaccination status.

 Stay abreast of regulatory changes